securefederatedai/openfl/docs/workflow_interface.rst

 In the above :code:`FederatedFlow`, each collaborator accesses train and test datasets via *private attributes* :code:`train_loader` and :code:`test_loader`.
 These *private attributes* need to be set using a (user defined) callback function while instantiating the participant.
 Participant *private attributes* are returned by the callback function in form of a dictionary, where the key is the name of the attribute and the value is the object

-In this example callback function :code:`callable_to_initialize_collaborator_private_attributes()` returns the collaborator private attributes :code:`train_loader` and :code:`test_loader` respectively that are accessed by collaborator steps (:code:`aggregated_model_validation`, :code:`train` and :code:`local_model_validation`).
+In this example callback function :code:`callable_to_initialize_collaborator_private_attributes()` returns the collaborator private attributes :code:`train_loader` and :code:`test_loader` that are accessed by collaborator steps (:code:`aggregated_model_validation`, :code:`train` and :code:`local_model_validation`).
 Some important points to remember while creating callback function and private attributes are:

    - Callback Function needs to  be defined by the user and should return the *private attributes* required by the participant in form of a dictionary value pair
    - In above example multiple collaborators have the same callback function.
-Depending on the Federated Learning requirements, user can specify unique callback functions also for each Participant
+Depending on the Federated Learning requirements, user can specify unique callback functions for each Participant
+   - If no Callback Function is specified then the Participant shall not have any *private attributes*
    - Callback function can be provided with any parameters required as arguments.
-In this example, parameters essential for the callback function, namely
+In this example, parameters essential for the callback function are supplied with corresponding values bearing *same names* during the instantiation of the Collaborator

         * :code:`index`: Index of the particular collaborator needed to shard the dataset
         * :code:`n_collaborators`: Total number of collaborators in which the dataset is sharded
         * :code:`batch_size`: For the train and test loaders
         * :code:`train_dataset`: Train Dataset to be sharded between n_collaborators
         * :code:`test_dataset`: Test Dataset to be sharded between n_collaborators

-    are supplied with corresponding values bearing *same names* during the instantiation of the Collaborator
-   - Callback function needs to be specified by user while instantiating the participant
-   - Callback function is invoked by the OpenFL runtime at the time participant is created and once created these attributes cannot be modified
+   - Callback function needs to be specified by user while instantiating the participant.
+Callback function is invoked by the OpenFL runtime at the time participant is created and once created these attributes cannot be modified
    - Private attributes are accessible only in the Participant steps

 Now let's see how the runtime for a flow is assigned, and the flow gets run: